-Also analyzed were the post-void residual urine volume, serum prostate specific antigen, testosterone levels, and prostate size.
-81% of patients in the treatment group reported improved lower urinary tract symptoms compared with 16% in the placebo group.
-The International Prostate Symptom Score went from 19.8 down to 11.8 in the treatment group.
+Also analyzed were the post-void residual urine volume, serum prostate-specific antigen, testosterone levels, and prostate size.
+81% of patients in the treatment group reported improved lower urinary tract symptoms than 16% in the placebo group.
+The International Prostate Symptom Score went from 19.8 to 11.8 in the treatment group.

-The change was from 40.1 cc to 36.3 cc.
-There were no changes observed in the placebo group.
-At 18-month follow-up, the researchers discovered that only the patients who continued to take the stinging nettle supplement had good results.
+They did not observe any changes in the placebo group.
+At an 18-month follow-up, the researchers discovered that only the patients who continued to take the stinging nettle supplement had good results.

 There were no side effects to report in any of these studies.
-Overall, the meta-analysis concluded that stinging nettle as a supplement has beneficial effects in the treatment of symptomatic Benign Prostatic Hyperplasia.
+Overall, the meta-analysis concluded that stinging nettle as a supplement has beneficial effects in treating symptomatic Benign Prostatic Hyperplasia.

 Even if a supplement is completely natural, that doesn’t mean that it necessarily comes without risk.

-Natural supplements and vitamins can still have risks and adverse effects, so it’s important to be aware of these and keep an eye out for them once you are taking a prostate supplement.
+Natural supplements and vitamins can still have risks and adverse effects, so it’s important to be aware of these and keep an eye out for them once you take a prostate supplement.

 Any adverse effects of quercetin are rare and mild.
 It is difficult to find adequate published scientific data for long-term use of more than 12 weeks of quercetin doses.

-Although human studies are always preferred when we are talking about human health, of course, some animal studies are looking at the potential risks of oral quercetin use.
+Although human studies are always preferred when we are talking about human health, some animal studies are looking at the potential risks of oral quercetin use.

 This interaction can lead to either increased or decreased bioavailability of the drug.
-When bioavailability of a drug is decreased, this means it may not be quite as effective.
-When bioavailability of a drug is increased, this means that it could potentially have more intense side effects.
+When the bioavailability of a drug is decreased, this means it may not be quite as effective.
+When the bioavailability of a drug is increased, it could potentially have more intense side effects.

-When it comes to Epilobium parviflorum, further clinical evidence is needed to determine what potential adverse effects there are (if any) and how frequently one might expect these to occur.
+When it comes to Epilobium parviflorum, we need further clinical evidence to determine what potential adverse effects there are (if any) and how frequently one might expect these to occur.

 Selenium doesn’t appear to have many adverse effects, though there is a potential risk for selenium toxicity.
 In order to avoid this, follow the directions on labels and/or from your health care provider to ensure you are taking the proper dose.
 As long as you follow these directives, toxicity shouldn’t be a problem for you.